sous-chefs/docker/README.md

 ### Properties

 - `repo` - One of 'main', 'test', or 'experimental'.
-Used to calculate script_url in its absense.
+Used to calculate script_url in its absence.
 Defaults to 'main'
 - `script_url` - 'URL of script to pipe into /bin/sh as root.

 ## docker_installation_package